traystrays/NDI_DataLogger/README.md

 # Updates

 Use venv with Python 3.10

-Updated requirements.txt with minimal runtime set
+Updated requirements.txt with minimal runtime set,
 Qt and ROS are NOT needed.